LordMurasama/irl-iOS-Mac/README.md

 > The 2nd Sim will also consume about ~50% of the overall Data

 ---
-# 8 - Stream directly to twitch
+# 8 - Stream directly to Twitch

-If for whatever reason the Relay or Home PC is not working you can easily switch back to direct Streaming in the Moblin App.
+If for whatever reason the Relay or Home Mac is not working, you can easily switch back to direct Streaming in the Moblin App.

 8.a - Got to **Settings** > **Streams** and Create
 8.b - Tap on Twitch an follow the instructions